SEND Information Report

 Pupils with medical needs

-- If a pupil has a medical need then a detailed Care Plan is compiled by Miss Beth Bennett in consultation with parents/carers.
+- If a pupil has a medical need then a detailed Care Plan is compiled by Mrs Beth Bennett in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil.

 - Where necessary and in agreement with parents/carers medicines are administered in school where a signed Care Plan is in place.
 Anti-biotics may be given in some circumstances on discussion with the office staff and on completing of a medication form.